It's Like This, Cat: Rosh Hashanah at the Fulton Fish Market

 Dave starts his first year of high school at Charles Evans Hughes High School.
-He does not know many other students at the school until he recognizes a familiar face: Ben Alstein, a Jewish boy who lives near him.
+He does not know many other students at the school, but he recognizes a familiar face: Ben Alstein, a Jewish boy who lives near him.
 Dave and Ben become friends and spend the Rosh Hashanah school holiday exploring the city and visiting the Fulton Fish Market to get fish heads for Cat.

 The Red Eft

 Dave and Ben visit the Bronx Zoo and an adjacent park to research native animals for a biology project.
 There they catch two red efts, and on their way home view the ticker-tape parade for a test pilot.
 While they are working on their report in Dave's room, Cat kills one of the efts.

 The Left Bank of Coney Island

 Dave meets Mary on the Coney boardwalk on a cold Columbus Day.
 Mary takes him home and introduces him to her beatnik mother.